clemsonciti/workshop-python-intro-to-hadoop/08-permissions.md

 But look at the rest of their permissions: the 'x' means that "execute" is turned on.
 What does that mean?
-A directory isn't a program&mdash;how can we "run" it?
+A directory isn't a program---how can we "run" it?

 In fact, 'x' means something different for directories.
 It gives someone the right to *traverse* the directory, but not to look at its contents.